Gerjan77/EvaCoin/doc/readme-qt.md

 ### UPnP port forwarding

-To use UPnP for port forwarding behind a NAT router (recommended, as more connections overall allow for a faster and more stable EvaCoin experience), pass the following argument to qmake:
+To use UPnP for port forwarding behind a NAT router (recommended, as more connections overall allow for a faster and more stable notevildime experience), pass the following argument to qmake: